LaonHaze/ToyRobotSimulator/README.md

 Before the project can be built, you must first install the .NET 6.0 SDK on your system.

-This project also requires a Visual Studio version that supports .NET 6.0
+This project also requires a Visual Studio version that supports .NET 6.0 to run.

 ## Running the Project